George Eiferman: Family

 George had a son, Shawn Eiferman, and a daughter named Leah Eiferman with his first wife Tobi Kestenberg Eiferman.
 George's cousin Teresa had a son named Barry and took the last name Cores when she got married.
 Now he has two third cousins named Madison and James Cores Sailer.
+George had a sister Eleanor who was a Ladies Professional Bowler.
+Also four additional cousins, Fred.
+Joe, Herb and Leon all named Eiferman.

 Death

 On February 12, 2002, Eiferman died with his wife Bonita at his side.